polina-tsvilodub/LLM_link/README.md

 **TODO:**
 Sharon will adopt the analysis script and begin to analyze the first results.
-Hening will change prompts to compute Measurement 2.
+Hening will change prompts to compute Measurement.

+### 21. 08
+Questions: Why Maxims stimuli miss number 13?